Skip to content

 AI is making lawyers more productive and justice more accessible, Northeastern legal expert says

-In new research, professor Ursula Smartt writes that “some of the benefits of gen-AI are starting to emerge” for the legal profession.
+Associate professor Ursula Smartt says in a new paper that "some of the benefits of gen-AI are starting to emerge” for the legal profession.

 Dua Lipa wearing a red dress while singing into a microphone at the Royal Albert Hall.